openwisp/openwisp-config/docs/user/compiling.rst

     # compile with verbose output
     make -j1 V=s

-Automate compilation for different organizations
+Automate Compilation for Different Organizations
 ------------------------------------------------

 If you are working with OpenWISP, there are chances you may be compiling